alexgutscher26/ReplyIQ/README.md

 ### Prerequisites
 - Node.js 18+ or Bun 1.0+
 - PostgreSQL database
-- API keys for AI services
 - Stripe/PayPal accounts (for payments)

+> **Note:** API keys for AI services are configured through the admin panel after installation, not through environment variables.

 ### 1. Clone the Repository
 ```bash